Inherited IRA Rules You Need to Know

-- Distribute the IRA balance using a special IRA table and
+- Distribute the IRA balance using a special IRA table.

-Inherited IRA Scenario II: If you answered yes to one question but not the other - you were married but your spouse hadn't, yet, reached the age at which required minimum distributions had to be made, you have three options:
+Inherited IRA Scenario 2: If you answered yes to one question but not the other, you were married but your spouse hadn't, yet, reached the age at which required minimum distributions had to be made, you have three options:

 - Treat the inherited IRA as your own personal IRA, adding it to your existing retirement accounts and letting the money compound as if you had put it aside yourself all this time.

-- Keep the money in the tax shelter of the IRA for no more than 5 years.
-By the end of the 5th year following the year of the death of your spouse, you must withdraw it all.
+- Keep the money in the tax shelter of the IRA for no more than five years.
+By the end of the fifth year following the year of the death of your spouse, you must withdraw it all.

 - Distribute the IRA balance using a special IRA table using your spouse's current age each year.

-Inherited IRA Scenario III: If you answered no to the first question and yes to the second - you were not married to the IRA owner and they had already reached the age at which mandatory distributions were required, you need to use a special IRA table using one of the the following guidelines:
+Inherited IRA Scenario 3: If you answered no to the first question and yes to the second, you were not married to the IRA owner and they had already reached the age at which mandatory distributions were required, you need to use a special IRA table using one of the following guidelines:

 - Determine your age at the year-end following the year of the original owner's death.